-- 1. How is phishing like fishing? - 2.
-What are the advantages and disadvantages of planned obsolescence in consumer electronics? - 3.
+- 1. How is phishing like fishing? - What are the advantages and disadvantages of planned obsolescence in consumer electronics? - 3.
 Why should teenagers be cautious with social networking? - 4.
 How has technology failed to improve the quality of life?
 How has it improved the quality of life? - 5.
 If you were teaching a course on cyber ethics, what topics would you include? - 6.
-What would result if e-waste were banned from landfills? - 7.
-Compare a landline telephone to a mobile phone. - 8.
+Do you expect to fill out worksheets or take standardized tests in the workplace? - Compare a landline telephone to a mobile phone. - 8.
 What are some of the advantages and disadvantages of online medical records? - 9.
 How is using the Internet an addiction for some people?

-- Does social networking (texting, tweeting, and "friending") diminish one's ability to interact with people face-to-face? - React to this quote by Max Frisch: "Technology...the knack of so arranging the world that we don't have to experience it." - 12.
+- 10. Does social networking (texting, tweeting, and "friending") diminish one's ability to interact with people face-to-face? - 11.
+React to this quote by Max Frisch: "Technology...the knack of so arranging the world that we don't have to experience it." - 12.
 React: All high school students should be required to successfully complete an online course before graduating. - 13.
-React: Employers should be able to access a potential employee's social media content. - 14.
-React: Broadband Internet access is essential to education, health, and finance.
+React: Employers should be able to access a potential employee's social media content. - React: Broadband Internet access is essential to education, health, and finance.
 Therefore, it should be free. - 15.
 React: Schools should be allowed to block phone reception during class time. - 16.
-How is shoplifting like spoofing?
+With information available 24-7 using our ubiquitous smart phones, how should our approach to education change?

 - 17. Why would you work for an employer that checks your social media content? - 18.
 Why should teenagers be cautious with social networking? - 19.
 Does technology enhance or inhibit our ability to be caring human beings? - 20.
-What are the possible effects of "advergaming" on young children? - 21.
+React: If post-secondary education is so important, it should be free. - 21.
 If a person knowingly texts the driver of a vehicle, should that person be held responsible if the driver is in an accident while reading the text or returning a text message? - 22.
 Would you place any limits on a young child's screentime?
 Why or why not? - 23.
 Is our consumption of technology hurting our ability to think critically?

 - 24. React: Reading for pleasure, which has declined among young people in recent decades, engages the imagination in a way that online gaming and television do not. - 25.
 React: Multitasking prevents people from gaining a deeper understanding of information. - 26.
 React: Technology is good because it keeps people connected. - 27.
-React: Technology is making humans obsolete. - 28.
-React: Knowing where information is stored is more important than knowing the information first-hand. - 29.
-React: My smartphone is a digital extension of me. - 30.
+React: Technology is making humans obsolete. - React: Knowing where information is stored is more important than knowing the information first-hand. - React: My smartphone is a digital extension of me. - 30.
 How have smartphones and social media democratized information?

 - 1. How do helmet laws protect the public good? - 2.
 What would make you eat only healthy foods? - 3.
 Should people with lifestyle diseases pay more for health insurance? - 4.
 How are fad diets like marshmallows? - 5.
 What are the similarities and differences between OTC and Rx drugs? - Relate this quote by Mark Twain to health fraud today: "Be careful about reading health books.
 You may die of a misprint." - 7.
 What important safety issues do many teenagers ignore? - 8.
-What are the human and financial costs of America's substance abuse problems? - 9.
-Give examples of how the Internet promotes or discourages quackery.
+What are the human and financial costs of America's substance abuse problems? - Give examples of how the Internet promotes or discourages quackery.